 This charge is typically brought where you are alleged to have expressed extreme indifference to human life.
 Endangerment is a Class 6 felony and carries a mandatory jail sentence rather than time in prison.

-Vehicular manslaughter is a Class 2 felony with a minimum sentence of 7 years.
-This charge is based on an allegation that the defendant recklessly caused the death of another.
+Vehicular manslaughter is a Class 2 felony with a minimum sentence of 7 years in prison.
+This charge is based on an allegation that you recklessly caused the death of another.

 If a death resulted from a DUI-related accident, then the prosecution may pursue second-degree murder charges.
 Second-degree murder requires a showing that you engaged in conduct knowing that it would result in the death of another but without planning or premeditation.
 This charge carries a range of 16 years in prison to life in prison.